dasmehdix/drone-dataset/README.md

 I also added a python script(txt_path_generator_yolo) to write the path of images in a txt file to train YOLO-v3.

 ## Suggestion
-Images are in diffrent format like jpg, png or jpeg.I suggest you to convert all of them to jpg format.
+Images are in diffrent format like jpg, png or jpeg.
+I suggest you to convert all of them to jpg format.
 **For windows,**

 1. Open cmd